 Anyway, having been evicted, with my personal possessions thrown into a damp garage, I now had to spend many hundred pounds and several days recovering all my stuff.
 Its been a logistical pain in the arse and so I have no intention to write about it or describe further.

-Its done, but I could have done without the lecturing, self righteousness, and especially being told Fanny’s bike had been stolen from the garage and the subsequent waste of my time, and the Dorset police.
+Its done, but I could have done without the lecturing, self righteousness, and lying, especially being told Fanny’s bike had been stolen from the garage and the subsequent waste of my time.
 But all part of the ayatollah’s plan to cause as much inconvenience and annoyance as possible.
-UK Income Revenue?
-Hmm?

 Anyway, I have learned my lesson, if you have nothing nice to say don’t say anything at all, and never trust a woman with thin lips.